Real-J/Robotic-Audio-Effect/README.md

 - Applies a robotic modulation effect to audio files.
 - Supports `.mp4` audio input and output.
 - Utilizes `pydub` for audio processing and `numpy` for numerical computations.
+- Includes functionality to play the resulting audio file.

 ## Requirements